 Myth #2: Root Canals Cause Illness

-The idea that root canal treatments cause infection, disease and even cancer stems from the idea that bacteria and viruses left behind at the root canal site will persist and spread around the tooth and to other areas of the body, causing infection and disease.
+The idea that root canal treatments cause infection, disease, and even cancer stems from the idea that bacteria and viruses left behind at the root canal site will persist and spread around the tooth and to other areas of the body is wrong.
 The foundation for this myth is rooted in century-old research done by Dr. Price who, as early as the 1930s, was discredited.
 The Journal of the American Dental Association reviewed Dr. Price’s work from the 1920s and found that that his research lacked many aspects of modern methods, including absence of proper control groups and the induction of excessive doses of bacteria.

 From the American Association of Endodontists:

 “The truth: There is no valid, scientific evidence linking root canal-treated teeth and disease elsewhere in the body.
 A root canal is a safe and effective procedure.
 When a severe infection in a tooth requires endodontic treatment, that treatment is designed to eliminate bacteria from the infected root canal, prevent reinfection of the tooth and save the natural tooth.”

 While it is widely known bacteria exists in an infected tooth, this does not constitute infection and is not a threat to one’s health.
 While tooth extraction introduces the possibility of much more bacteria entering the bloodstream, root canal treatments produce far less trauma and, therefore, much less bacteria into the bloodstream.

 Myth #3: Tooth Extraction is a Good Root Canal Alternative

 Tooth extraction introduces more bacteria into the bloodstream than a root canal treatment.
 It is, of course, always better to save the natural tooth, rather than opt for full extraction.
 An implant or false tooth will sometimes force you to avoid certain foods.
 Keeping your natural tooth allows you to continue to eat the full variety of food necessary to maintaining proper health.